Distance Elementary Education Partnership Programs

 ESU maintains a program of quality and high standards.
 Because of this, students must meet specific requirements prior to entry into the program.
-Upper level and Block 1 requirements include minimum grade point averages, passing scores on the Pre-Professional Skills Test (PPST), documentation of completing 100 hours of supervised work experience with children or youth, and successful completion of a reading-spelling-handwriting test.
+Upper level and Block 1 requirements include minimum grade point averages, passing scores on the CORE or CAAP test, documentation of completing 100 hours of supervised work experience with children or youth, and successful completion of a reading-spelling-handwriting test.
 Application for this portion of the program also includes professional agreement statements which the student must sign.
 There are additional requirements for acceptance into Block 2 and Block 3, which are the two student teaching semesters.
 These requirements include recommendations from faculty and health clearance needed for participation in a school setting.

 * See all requirements in the program brochures and undergraduate catalog.

 The program requires 136 hours for degree completion.

 Year 3: Classes taught by ESU faculty who come to the BCC campus to teach.

 Year 4: Student teaching at a Professional Development School (Monday-Friday)

 Part-time Option (very limited seating)

 General Education Classes/BCC: May be stretched out to meet individual needs at BCC

 2 years: Classes taught by ESU faculty who come to the BCC campus to teach.

 Final Year: Student teaching at a Professional Development School (Monday-Friday)